Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Introduction

 \section{Introduction}

 Quantum excitations with mobility constraints constitute new phases of matter called fractons.
 In the quest of understanding properties of these phases and their experimental realization it is necessary to develop their macroscopic description and identify unique properties that distinguish them from other phases of matter studied in the past.
 The framework that allows for a systematic investigation of physical systems at different scales is called the renormalization group (RG).
-Unfortunately a direct application of this framework to fracton models is faced with difficulties due to the so-called UV/IR mixing phenomenon, which in essence means that, depending on the chosen direction, low-energy modes can have very high momenta.
+Unfortunately a direct application of this framework to fracton models is faced with difficulties due to the so-called UV/IR mixing phenomenon \cite{uvirmix1,uvirmix2,you2020fracton,you2021fractonic}, which in essence means that, depending on the chosen direction, low-energy modes can have very high momenta.
 As a consequence it was suggested that renormalization group is not applicable to fracton phases \cite{Zhou:2021wsv,moessneryizhi}.
 However, it was recently argued that this difficulty can be circumvented by adapting the integration of the high-energy modes to the symmetries exhibited by the fracton models \cite{ethanlake}.

 Renormalization group analysis of the XY model reveals that it lies in the universality class of the Berezinskii-Kosterlitz-Thouless (BKT) transition \cite{Kosterlitz_1973,berezinskii1971destruction}.
 A distinctive feature of this universality class is the critical temperature that governs the proliferation of free topological defects.
 Applying a similar analysis to fractonic theories can potentially provide a novel diagnostic of universality classes in theories with mobility constraints.
-Our goal is to refine the framework of renormalization group to study the proliferation of defects in a theory with mobility constrains.
-A new universality class of the BKT type was recently anticipated in the context of superfluids and plaquette-dimer liquids \cite{Zhou:2021wsv}.
+Our goal is to refine the framework of renormalization group to study the proliferation of defects in a theory with mobility constraints.